loginom/admin-guide-l10n/data-en/studio/config.md

 ### secure

-Encryption is always required in the case of connection to Loginom server.
+Always use encryption when connecting to the Loginom server.

 If the parameter is not specified, in the case of connection to the web server `http` connection to Loginom server will be performed without encryption.